-No. The problem with chocolate is the cocoa butter, which is very high in saturated fat.
+No, people with multiple sclerosis should not consume dark chocolate.
+The problem with chocolate in general is the cocoa butter, which is very high in saturated fat.
 Worse, there is an allowable limit of 15% altered fats in cocoa butter.
 Chocolate is just cocoa (which is a good, healthy product) that’s been turned into junk food.

 If there were indeed a link, one would at least expect to find in people with MS antibodies to gluten, which would indicate intolerance.
 In fact, Italian researchers looking at 95 patients with MS found not a single patient with elevated antibody levels.2 UK researchers tested 49 patients with MS for their antibody levels and found 12% had raised levels.
 But this compared with 13% of unselected blood donors, so it was unlikely that people with MS had any special sensitivity to gluten.3 Iranian researchers tested 166 people with MS for antibodies and compared them to people without MS.4 They found no difference in antibody levels.

 Italian researchers used an alternative approach to investigate this problem.
 They fed a gluten-free diet to animals with the experimental form of MS, EAE.
 The animals on the gluten-free diet initially had a more severe disease course.5 Later, they seemed to be doing better than those animals eating gluten.
 The study in my view provided an indeterminate result.